Witiko/doctoral-thesis/main.md

-In 2021, we used score aggregation to ensemble a diverse list of structural and semantic matching techniques in order to avoid the systematic errors of any single technique. [@stefanik2021regressive, Section 3.3] We trained and evaluated our ensemble on 20 machine translation evaluation tasks.
+In 2021, we used score aggregation to ensemble a diverse list of structural and semantic matching techniques in order to avoid the systematic errors of any individual technique. [@stefanik2021regressive, Section 3.3] We trained and evaluated our ensemble on 20[^16] machine translation evaluation tasks.
 [@stefanik2021regressive, Section 3.3]

+ [^16]: The twenty tasks were MQM-src (zh-en, zh-en-X, en-de, and en-de-X), MQM-ref
+        (dtto), DA 2016-src (cs-en, de-en, fi-en, and ru-en), DA 2016-tgt (dtto), and catastrophic-src (en-cs, en-de, en-ja, and en-zh).

 #### Results